elgbar/Feudalism/Bugs.md

 +After levelling up the XP bar is full (can not reproduce) +zombies falling trough floor (minecraft bug?) (less frequent as of 19.05.15) (never happened again since)

-suggestions:

-+In the stats command show deaths, kills and player kills +Base XP gain on armour and weapon?
-+Total playtime, session playtime in stats command

-Missing features:

-+potion related
-++Full heath at certain places (with less delay)?
-++Buying potions

 Fixed:

 +Zombies fly way too far if you spam hit them